life is greater than drugs

 GET HELP

-If you or someone you know is overdosing on opioids or other drugs, call 911 immediately.
+If you or someone you know is overdosing on fentanyl or other drugs, call 911 immediately.

-For other problems, talk to a trusted adult, or use these helpful Orange County resources:
+For more help, talk to a trusted adult, or use these free Orange County resources:

 OC Links

-Find out which County services can help you most, including alcohol and drug inpatient and outpatient programs, available 24/7.
+Find out which County services can help you most, including alcohol and drug treatment programs, available 24/7.

 OC WarmLine

-Confidential support for anyone who has concerns about mental health, substance use, loneliness and more, 24 hours a day.
+Confidential support for anyone who has concerns about mental health, substance use, loneliness and more, from 12pm–12am every day.

 National Suicide Prevention Lifeline